 \section{Conclusion}

 In this study, we propose DocMamba, a model based on the SSM that does not rely on the self-attention mechanism.
 This reduces computational complexity to linear, making it suitable for processing text-dense documents.
 We also introduce Segment-First Bidirectional Scan, which is used to extract 1-D token sequences from documents.
+In addition, DocMamba combines text and layout information using a multi-layer bidirectional Mamba encoder.
 Experiments conducted on publicly available datasets, including FUNSD, CORD, and SROIE, show that DocMamba outperforms previous Transformer-based models, with faster speed and less memory usage.
 Further, outcomes on HRDoc validate DocMamba's capacity for length extrapolation.
 This study highlights the potential of SSM as a powerful tool for understanding visually-rich documents and provides a simple yet effective baseline for future research.